priesgo/course-uas-intro-bioinformatics/day_3/hands_on_day3.md

 ```

 Now we want to read a BED file with some annotations and we put this in a convenient pandas dataframe.
-This BED file contains the SARS-CoV-2 protein domains.
+This BED file contains the SARS-CoV-2 protein domains from the pfam database.

 ```
 import pybedtools